dipscope/EntityStore.TS/README.md

 `EntityProvider` receives generated commands each time you finish method chaining.
 Such commands contain all required information to perform low level logic like sending HTTP request or serializing entity to JSON.
 Result of execution depends from a command but usually you will get fully qualified `User` class entities in return.

-We have already implemented several [entity providers](#available-entity-providers) like `InMemory` and `JsonApi` to help on your way.
+For fast start with `EntityStore` choose one of [available entity providers](#available-entity-providers).
 If you are using custom backend implementation you have to [implement such provider on you own](#implementing-entity-provider).

 Want to know more?
 Let's dive into the details.